Master of Arts in Science Teaching Degree (MAST)

-3 (min.) hours of capstone courses (may be divided over multiple terms)
+- 3 (min.) hours of capstone courses (may be divided over multiple terms)

-	In addition, you will be required to complete and defend a capstone project to your graduate committee.
-These may include:
+You will be required to complete and defend a capstone project to your graduate committee.
+These include:

 Your degree coursework and culminating experience (portfolio or thesis) will be defined in coordination with your faculty advisor.
 Please see the general guidelines

 - Applications are accepted through the Graduate College’s online system.